Bark Review: Quick Expert Summary

 Bark is able to monitor apps other parental control providers can’t, like Spotify, making it perfect for parents who want to monitor the types of music their children are listening to.
 I connected my personal Spotify account to get an idea of the types of alerts it would give me and I was blown away.
 Bark not only alerted me when a song contained profanity or references to mature topics, but it also scraped the internet to find me the full lyrics of the song and linked me to Spotify so I could listen to it myself.

-While Bark can scan text messages, photos, and videos at any time on Android devices, it’s unable to do the same on iOS devices.
-It’s only able to monitor these files by manually scanning the device each time it’s connected to the same network as a desktop device with the Bark for Parents app installed and running.
-This means monitoring text messages, photos, and videos on iOS is only possible while your children are at home where the desktop app can scan their device, which can be really inconvenient.
+While Bark can scan content at any time on Android, it can’t do the same on iOS.
+It’s only able to monitor text messages, photos, and videos by manually scanning the device each time it’s connected to the same network as a desktop device with the Bark for Parents app installed and running.
+This means monitoring these files on iOS is only possible while your children are at home where the desktop app can scan their device, which can be really inconvenient.

-Another major drawback I discovered while testing the app is that I was able to prevent Bark from monitoring my browser activity by downloading the Brave browser.
+Another issue is that you can circumvent Bark’s browser monitoring by downloading the Brave browser.
 Bark never alerted me that Brave had been installed, and I was able to freely browse the web without triggering any alerts on the parent dashboard.

 Overall, Bark’s content monitoring feature is pretty good — it can monitor activity across 30+ apps and social media platforms for 15+ potential issues like anxiety, drugs, violence, and more.
 It’s able to monitor these platforms at the account level, so activity on the account will be monitored regardless of what device your child is using.
 It can also monitor the photos and videos taken with or downloaded to your child’s device.
 That said, Bark’s monitoring of browser activity can be circumvented by using a browser Bark can’t detect.